Albert Schreiner

-Albert Schreiner (7 August 1892 in Aglasterhausen – 4 August 1979 in Berlin) was a German political activist and Marxist historian.
+Albert Hermann Schreiner (7 August 1892 in Aglasterhausen – 4 August 1979 in Berlin) was a German political activist and Marxist historian.

 Life

-The son of an SPD functionary, he became an SPD member in 1910, where he belonged to the party's left wing.
+The son of a metalworker and SPD functionary, he became an SPD member in 1910, where he belonged to the party's left wing.
 In the First World War he was in the Spartacus League and subsequently was a founding member of the KPD.
 He played a significant role at Stuttgart during the November Revolution.
 On 9 November 1918 he became Minister of War for the first revolutionary government of the Free People's State of Württemberg.
 Since the Spartacus League in Stuttgart under the leadership of Fritz Rück and August Thalheimer refused to take part in the government, Schreiner withdrew from the Blos Cabinet on 15 November.

 Until 1922 he was a paid functionary of the KPD in Württemberg.
 At the Fourth World Congress of Komintern he participated as a delegate.
 In 1923 he worked in the military wing of the KDP and was then M-Leader of the Wasserkante during Hamburg Uprising.
 In 1924 he attended the military school in Moscow; in the same year he became leader of the newly founded Roter Frontkämpferbund (RFB) and editor in chief of its newspaper, the Rote Front.
 In 1927 he was dispatched to the 11th party congress of the KDP in Essen.

 In the corruption scandal concerning Willy Leow (second chairman of the RFB), Schreiner took a critical position.
 Nicknamed the KDP-"Rechter" ("right wing"), he lost all functions in the RFB and was expelled from the KPD in 1929.
 He joined the Communist Party of Germany (Opposition) (KPO) of Heinrich Brandler and August Thalheimer and worked at Gegen den Strom (Against the Flow), the theoretical newspaper of the KPO.
 He was also a member of the Berlin district leadership and the national leadership of the organisation.
 In October 1932 Schreiner unexpectedly quit the KPO and then rejoined after criticism from his local group.
 Brandler opposed his return.